 Scale inhibitors are by far and away the cheapest systems on the market ranging between £20 – £50.
 Installation is usually not included in price.

 Inhibitors are generally sustainable.
 But whilst these systems are entirely passive and do reduce the impact of scale on heating systems, due to their limitations they are not as sustainable as water conditioners.

 If you’re on a tight budget and your aim is to protect essentials, such as your boiler then an inhibitor is the cheapest way to do this.
 If, however you want something longer lasting and that covers your whole house, a water softener or a water conditioner are better options.

 Hopefully this has helped to explain the different solutions available to you and given you a bit more confidence in seeking out your options.
 It is key to make sure you know what you’re getting into with any system you decide to look into.
 Be clear on the main things you’re trying to accomplish in your journey to deal with your limescale issues.
 If your priorities are based around the feel of the water, then a water softener is your best bet.
-If you are looking for a sustainable option look into conditioners.
-We will be looking to expand, improve and revisit all of our content regularly.
+If you are looking for a sustainable option look into conditioners such as the Halcyan Water Conditioner.
 If you want to get stuck into some more reading please do follow some of the links throughout the article or take a look through our insights page.